 - Workers in Student Community Volunteering has an email list dedicated to student volunteering (HE/FE) queries, email: firstname.lastname@example.org or see JISCmail server.

 Slightly different is the Association of Independent Volunteer Centres, a collaboration of five volunteer centres in Northern Ireland.
+Website disappeared at May 2017, but only registered as a NI charity in 2015.

 - Investing in Volunteers is a quality standard for organisations that involve volunteers in their work, covering planning for volunteer involvement, recruiting volunteers, selecting and matching volunteers and supporting and retaining volunteers.
 There is also Investing in Volunteers for Employers, for those running employee volunteering programmes.